pqnelson/literate-Mizar/README.md

 surprisingly well coded.

 There are some bugs and possible improvements, but nothing severe so far.
+Possible improvements are discussed in paragraph 17, bugs discussed in paragraph 18.
+Not all of the "bugs" are bugs (e.g., in a statement `if A and B` where `B` is always false, I listed it as a bug).

 # Progress

 So far I have transcribed and annotated about 18549 lines of code.
-These are in 1610 numbered "chunks" spanning 545 pages (with an additional 161 pages of backmatter), for a total of 606 pages.
+These are in 1662 numbered "chunks" spanning 553 pages (with an additional 63 pages of backmatter), for a total of 616 pages.

 This is not even considering the `kernel` directory, which contains 40244 lines of code in 54 files.